Healthy ageing - adults with intellectual disabilities

 6.1.7.1 Osteoporosis.
 Osteoporosis is considered to be characteristic of disorders that increaseafter menopause and are related to estrogen loss.
 In addition, long-term use of anti-convulsantsis a risk factor for osteoporosis.
 In women with osteoporosis bone mass slowly declines over theyears to produce thinner and more porous bones, which are weaker than normal bones.
 Post-menopausal bone loss is associated with wrist fractures in about 15% of women and with spinefractures in 20-40%.
 The most serious complication of osteopenia is hip fracture, which occursin 15% of older fair-skinned women and causes high rates of morbidity and mortality.
 Clinicaltrials of estrogen and bone density have consistently shown that estrogen prevents or delays boneloss when taken within 5 years of surgical or natural menopause.
 Osteoporosis and an increasedrisk for fractures was also found in younger women with intellectual disabilities who had eitherhypogonadism, a small body size, or Down syndrome.

+6.1.7.2 Breast Cancer.
+Risks for breast cancer and cervical cancer also increase with age.
 Whether or not women with intellectual disabilities have the same risk for these cancers aswomen in the general population is still being debated, and further research is needed to addressthis question.
 Women who have never been pregnant - including many women with intellectualdisabilities - may be at higher risk and thus screening is especially important (M. Vink: personalcommunication).
 But screening for these cancers may present special problems.
 Currentguidelines for screening for breast cancer recommend regular mammography in women over 50years of age (every 1 to 2 years).
 Problems for effective participation in screening programsamong women with intellectual disability include difficulties in understanding and co-operatingwith the procedures, problems of transportation to screening sites and, often, musculoskeletalproblems which make accommodation to the mammography machines an uncomfortable andfearful experience.
 Most physicians experienced with mammography in women with intellectualdisability emphasize that health and nursing personnel need to take sufficient time for womento familiarize themselves with the machines and with the procedures to participate effectively.
+However, economic pressures under extant proprietary or national health care systems in certainnations may limit the willingness of physicians and their staff to provide the necessary time andtraining to achieve successful levels of co-operation.
+In the Netherlands, all women within amunicipal administration system are invited by postal code and birth date for breast cancerscreening, but illiteracy and poor literacy may limit participation. ln other countries, the screeningprogram does not include women who are not able to pay for the procedures.
+In general, womenwith intellectual disabilities receive fewer opportunities for screening for breast cancer than dowomen in the general population.
+This may be particularly insidious in nations that have nosystematic screening procedures as women with intellectual disabilities may be at particular risksince most may have limited access to available health practitioners, and if access is not

+6.1.7.3 Cervical cancer.
+Guidelines for screening for cervical cancer recommend screening bycervical smear testing once every 2 to 5 years for women between the ages of 30 and 60 years.
 Sexual activity is associated with increased risk for cervical cancer, so that women withintellectual disability who are have no experience of sexual activity may possibly be excludedfrom screening programs.
 Poor receptive and expressive language, discomfort and fear maycreate difficulties in achieving co-operation in pelvic examination and obtaining cervical smearsin some women with intellectual disabilities.
 In some nations, lack of available female physiciansmay further limit such examinations as societal mores proscribe such contact by male physicians.
+Further, given sensitivities to genital contact, and lack of familiarities of such procedures bywomen with disabilities under these circumstances, no such screenings may ever be undertakenin certain nations, further increasing risk.

 6.1.7.4 Heart disease.
 The frequency of heart disease is lower in menstruating women than inmen of the same age, but after menopause the frequency of heart disease is the same in womenas in men.
 Many studies have shown that the risk of a coronary event is reduced by about 50%in postmenopausal women using oral estrogen compared with women not taking oral estrogens.
+It is thought that this decrease in coronary heart disease is related to the ability of estrogen toprevent coronary artery disease and prevent the build-up of some types of cholesterol in thebloodstream.
+Other age-related conditions that appear to occur with increased frequency inwomen with intellectual disability are thyroid problems, sensory impairment, heart rhythmdisorders and musculoskeletal disorders.

 6.1.7.5 Alzheimer's disease.
 Ovarian hormones such as estrogen are also important to maintainbrain function in regions of the brain affected by Alzheimer's disease.
 Some scientists havesuggested that the loss of estrogen after menopause may increase risk for the cognitive declinesassociated with Alzheimer's disease, although this is still controversial.
 Several studies havefound that women who took estrogen after menopause had a decreased risk and later age at onsetof AlzheimerZs disease.
 Epidemiological studies on the sex-linked prevalence of Alzheimer'sdisease are equivocal, with some showing a higher rate among women with Down syndrome, andothers showing no discernible patterns between men and women with intellectual disabilities ofother etiologies.